rectorphp/getrector-com/statie/_posts/2020/2020-03-10-migrated-glami-to-psr-4-what-why-how.md

 As well ["dead" PHPUnit test cases were discovered](https://twitter.com/mikes_honza/status/1224818282143809537?s=20) - not running, because of not following the standard.
 For example `MySomeClassTest` in filename `MySomeClass.php` and because of the default `*Test.php` file filter in PHPUnit, these tests were simply ignored.

-Glami is **very** focused on performance.
+Glami is **very focused on performance**.
 Because there is no publicly documented performance outcomes of switching to PSR-4 autoloading, we were fairly surprised after first tests!

-In one of the most business critical parts we measured speed-up, lowering response time from 8ms to 6ms.
+In one of the most business critical parts we measured speed-up, lowering response time from **8ms to 6ms**.
 That is **incredible 25%** performance gain just by following a PSR-4 standard!

 <div class="text-center">
     <img style="max-width: 260px;" src="/assets/images/blog/glami-psr-4/performance-boost.png" class="img-thumbnail mt-3 mb-3">